 - BeachGuard — Water quality advisories, Memorial Day to Labor Day, from Ohio Dept. of Health

-- Buckeye Pavilion Shelter — Open 44' x 28' shelter with 2 electric outlets (110-amp), small grill, 8-10 picnic tables, parking for up to 30 vehicles nearby close to restrooms, lake, and playgrounds.
+- Buckeye Pavilion Shelter — Open 44' x 28' shelter with 2 electric outlets (110-amp), 8-10 picnic tables, parking for up to 30 vehicles nearby close to restrooms, lake, and playgrounds.
 Adjacent to campground behind camp store.

 - Dovetail Shelter — Open 67' x 40' shelter on a paved site is ADA accessible, electric is available, 8-10 picnic tables, fire pit, parking for up to 40 vehicles, close to restrooms, lake, and playgrounds, and basketball course.
 This shelter is included with reservations for the Dovetail Activity Area.
 Reserve by calling the park office.

 - South Beach Shelter — Open 20’ x 22' shelter with grills, 6 picnic tables, parking for up to 50 vehicles, close to restrooms, lake, beach, playground, and fishing areas.
 This shelter is first come, first served.

-- Sycamore Grove Shelter — Open 44' x 28' shelter with 8 picnic tables, grills.
+- Sycamore Grove Shelter — Open 44' x 28' shelter with 8 picnic tables.
 Close to restrooms, docks, and lake.
 Accessible fishing pier located nearby.

 Two hiking trails takes visitors through cool woodlands, scenic gorges, wetlands, and to a bird watching observation station.

 - Bird Observation Trail - 1/3 Mile - easy